ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var rotation: Swift.Int?
 ```

-The rotation of the video
+The rotation (in degrees) of the video if applicable.

 - Remark: Generated from `#/components/schemas/VideoModel/rotation`.